berniegp/mock-xmlhttprequest/README.md

 #### setResponseBody([body = null])
 Sets the response body.
 Calls `setResponseHeaders()` if not already called.
 Will fire the appropriate 'readystatechange', `progress`, `load`, etc. (upload) events.
 The state of the request will be set to `DONE`.

-No other mock response methods may be called after this one.
+No other mock response methods may be called after this one until `open()` is called.

 #### setNetworkError()
 Simulates a network error.
 Will set the request state to `DONE` and fire an `error` event  (amongst other events).

+No other mock response methods may be called after this one until `open()` is called.

+#### setRequestTimeout()
+Simulates a request time out.
+Will set the request state to `DONE` and fire a `timeout` event  (amongst other events).

-No other mock response methods may be called after this one.
+No other mock response methods may be called after this one until `open()` is called.

 ### Run Unit Tests